oscarlai1998/tp/docs/DeveloperGuide.md

 ### **Command Package** ###
 The `command` component executes the correct command based on what the parser interprets.

-The `command` component consists of an abstract class `Command` and 9 subclasses that inherit from it.
+The `command` component consists of an abstract class `Command` and 10 subclasses that inherit from it.
 The subclasses are:
 1. AddCommand
 1. CapCommand
 1. DeleteCommand
 1. DoneCommand
 1. ExitCommand
+1. HelpCommand
 1. InfoCommand
 1. ListCommand
 1. ProgressCommand